 Ecological considerations

-This section cannot do justice to the full complexity of all these issues.
-Instead, it is intended to introduce them and demonstrate that construction and development professions play an important part in conserving and enhancing biodiversity.
+Although this section cannot do justice to the full complexity of all these issues, it is intended to introduce them and demonstrate that construction and development professions play an important part in conserving and enhancing biodiversity.

 This section is maintained by Dr Rachel Saunders of Temple.